The secrets of Drupal!

 As a freelance Drupal consultant and business analyst, I have experience developing and rolling out strategic websites, Web 2.0 projects, online applications, social media tools, and Open Source Content Management Systems (CMS), and I have many more years experience in IT and business development.

-Web site and intranet solutions:
+Cloud applications, Web sites, and intranet solutions:

 - websites and microsites